-We know of 4 hybrids, coins with an atypical reverse.
-They are in the British Museum in London and Cabinet Des Médailles of the Bibliothèque Nationale de France.
-Two of the coins are restoring DIVO AUGUSTO, one DIVO VESPASIANO and one DIVO PIO (Ilust.
-2 and 3).
+These 4 hybrids are in the British Museum in London and in the Cabinet des Médailles of the Bibliothèque Nationale de France.
+These are two specimens restoring DIVO AUGUSTO, one DIVO VESPASIANO and the other DIVO PIO (Figure 2 and 3).

 British Museum Collection

-Cabinet des Médailles de la Bibliothèque Nationale de France,
+Cabinet des Médailles de la Bibliothèque Nationale de France #7824,